NewJerseyStyle/LitePolis-database-example/README.md

 This example is based on the `LitePolis-database-template` and showcases how to implement database operations for Users, Conversations, and Comments.
 You can use this example as a starting point to build your own custom database modules for LitePolis.

+> While this README focus on how to build your own database module, our Wiki shows how to use [this database module](https://github.com/NewJerseyStyle/LitePolis-database-example/wiki/Developer-Manual) 🚀

 ## Core Concepts: Manager Pattern

 This module utilizes a Manager pattern to organize database operations: